3 Best Cooperative Learning Strategies Proven to Maximize Gains

 To help base groups make the most of their time, consider giving brief tutorials about:

-• Educational games -- There are many games focused on engaging students and addressing their trouble spots.
-For example, more than 100 million students use Prodigy Math -- a fun, curriculum-aligned math game.
+Educational games-- There are many games focused on engaging students and addressing their trouble spots.
+For example, more than 90 million students use Prodigy-- an adaptive math game that’s curriculum-aligned.

 With digitally-savvy students, introducing these technologies shouldn’t be an issue.